• en

 • >95% of Maximum Speed (once a week)

-This approach makes you stronger, faster, and ready for the next match — without overtraining or risking injury.
+This training-to-match ratio approach, also explained in this blog, makes you stronger, faster, and ready for the next match — without overtraining or risking injury.

 Playing positions and their training goals for football teams with 3 sessions per week.